petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/creating-and-managing-objects/fields/adding-fields-to-objects.md

    **Label**: This value identifies the field in the Objects UI and can be localized after the field is created.

-   **Field Name**: This value determines the field's name in the back-end and uses camel case.
+   **Field Name**: This value determines the field's name in the backend and uses camel case.
 Once a field is published, this value cannot be changed.

    ```{note}
    Some field names are reserved by Liferay and cannot be used.
 See [Reserved Field Names](#reserved-field-names) for more information.